Can you start culinary school in your 40's?

 I stayed up many a night with my supportive husband patting my back.
 If this sounds at all familiar to you, I think I might be able to help.

 Tell Patty to take heart.
-If she is passionate about cooking (I’m not sure if she will be taking the Culinary or Patisserie and Baking Program), it will shine through.
-The chefs at OCA are, for the most part, very supportive and will certainly go the extra mile for the motivated student.
+If she is passionate about cooking (I'm not sure if she will be taking the Culinary or Patisserie and Baking Program), it will shine through.
+The chefs at OCA are, for the most part, very supportive.
+They will certainly go the extra mile for the motivated student.

 Just like at any school, the people attending come into the program with a broad spectrum of experience and expertise.
 I met Executive Chefs, Sous Chefs, line cooks, bakers and many, many people with no culinary background at all.